nops-io/nops-cloud-account-registration/README.md

 # nOps Cloud Account Registration
-Register your cloud accounts with nOps.
 This project contains a set of tools and example code to configure IAM permissions and register your accounts with the nOps application using IaaC code.
-You can register single accounts or manage many accounts using the AWS Organization heirarchy.
+You can register single accounts or multiple accounts using the AWS Organization hierarchy.

 ## Table of contents
 - [Overview](#overview)